 - Plan your menus in advance: Spur of the moment cooking does not work well when you need to feed a group of people.
 Make sure you plan for every aspect of each meal you are responsible to prepare for the group.
 Use my FREE printable camping menu template to help you stay organized.

 - Potluck help: Many large group camping events are shared experiences.
 If group members are assigned a dish to bring, you won’t have to do everything yourself.

-- Special diets: If any members of the group have food allergies, you may need to have options available for them.
-Two of the most common you may encounter are people who need gluten free camping food which is relatively easy to accommodate … the other frequent request is for vegetarian camping recipes.
+- Special diets: If any members of the group have food allergies (or are just picky eaters), you may need to have options available for them.
+Two of the most common dietary preferences you may encounter are people who need gluten free camping food which is relatively easy to accommodate, the other frequent request is for vegetarian camping recipes.

 - Prep ahead: Do as much prep work as possible before the camping trip.
 Then you just need to do the cooking at the campsite.
 We call these make ahead camping meals “dump and cook” recipes.
+It’s a fun way to get the campers together before the trip to have a good time while doing all the work to prepare their favorite camping meals.
+You prep the ingredients, combine them in a plastic bag, freeze them until your trip.
+Then, you just defrost and cook at camp.
 My Dutch Oven Thai Campfire Chicken Recipe is one of my personal favorites and it is always a big hit with camping crowds who like a non-traditional dinner at camp.

 - Cook ahead: If you prep and cook the entire meal before the camping trip, you just need to reheat at camp.
 Chili is a great option here.

 - Use buffet-style food bars: Laying out delicious ingredients and letting each camper build their own hearty meal is a great way to make easy meals for large groups without a ton of effort on your part.
 Lunchmeat subs and sandwiches, like BBQ sandwiches, hamburgers and hot dogs, work great here.